 - How can we avoid negative reactions, anger, and dwelling on hurts?

 - How can we stop taking too personally what someone said?

 - How can we stop behaving like a puppet on a string, letting people and circumstances pull our strings?

-- Breathing deeply a few times, before reacting.
+- Breathe deeply a few times, before reacting.

-- Trying to replace your thoughts with positive thoughts.
+- Try to replace your thoughts with positive thoughts.

 These, and many similar tips are helpful, but sometimes, when in such a situation, you might not remember what to do, or the feelings, anger and reactions are too strong, not allowing you to do something about them.